FourThievesVinegar/solderless-microlab/docs/assembly.md

 ![Assembled controller boards](/docs/media/arduino.png)

 #### Lab Control Unit Housing assembly

 With the release of version 0.5 of the Microlab, we recommend enclosing the Lab Control Units in an enclosure that provides protection to the components and standard interfaces to the other units.
 This enclosure can be produced using corrugated plastic or another material that you are comfortable cutting and shaping into a box.

 ![Control Unit Exterior](/docs/media/microlab-control-unit.jpg)

 The Lab Control Unit enclosure is designed to be as modular as possible.
 In this image, the cables for the Reagent Pump Unit and thermistor are fixed, but cables for the circulation pumps, reaction chamber light, mixing motor, and Temperature Control Unit provide standard interfaces for cables.
 The knob is an optional PWM motor speed controller that allows manual control over the mixing motor's speed.

 ![Control Unit Interfaces](/docs/media/microlab-control-unit-interface.jpg)

 Inside the enclosure, the 5v and 12v power supplies are connected to the enclosure with velcro straps.
 They connect to standard barrel plug connectors which connect to lever-style wire connectors that provide 5v and 12v power controlled by relays.
 NOTE: In this image, the relay board is separated from the Pi (rather than using a relay hat) - this requires wiring the GPIO pins on the Pi to the appropriate control pins on the relay board.
+It is possible to wire everything together using less-expensive soldering techniques or wire nuts, but the lever connectors are very easy to assemble and reconfigure as needed.

 ![Control Unit Interior](/docs/media/microlab-control-unit-inside.jpg)

 **Constructing the enclosure**

 Because folded corrugated plastic tends to return to its original position, it may be necessary to cut off tabs and re-attach them with duct tape, which provides more flexibility.
 The pictured enclosure is 8" x 6" x 4" and fits all of the Lab Control Unit components comfortably inside.
 We also recommend a small fan to ensure air flow.
 Components and velcro straps can be attached to the enclosure using short M3 screws, washers, and nuts.

 ### Syringe Pump Assembly